These Terms of Reference are effective from 1 January 2020.

 iv. which, if made public, would be likely to have a significant effect on the price of the Company’s shares or related derivative financial investments.

-3.1.
-The members are the Chief Executive, Chief Financial Officer, Executive Director, Commercial & Corporate Affairs, Group Company Secretary and Head of Investor Relations.
+3.1 The members are the Chief Executive, Chief Financial Officer, Group General Counsel and Director, Corporate Affairs, Group Company Secretary and Head of Investor Relations.
 The quorum for meetings is any two members, one of whom must be an executive director.
 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.

-3.3.
-The Chief Executive (or another director in his absence) shall act as chairman of the Committee.
+3.3 The Chief Executive (or another executive director in his absence) shall act as chairman of the Committee.

 (a) investigate and undertake any activity within its terms of reference;

 (b) seek any information it requires from any Group employee in order to perform its duties;

 (c) obtain, at the Company’s expense, outside legal or other professional advice on any matter within its terms of reference and invite those persons to attend at meetings of the Committee;

 (d) call any Group employee to be questioned at a meeting of the Committee, as and when required; and

 (e) delegate any of its powers to one or more of its members or the Company Secretary.